tmokmss/blog/AmazonQ.md

 * Image block should contain alt text (e.g. `![image description](./images/foo.png)`.)
 * When using footnote, Add notation like `[^1]` to where you want to add a note, and add `[^1]: bla bla` at the final part of the markdown.
 * When you translate an existing article, ALWAYS download the original image via url.
 DO NOT use screenshot; it makes the image quality bad.
+* When getting the content of `hatenablog.com`, you should use the fetch tool instead of playwright (browser) tools, because fetch is more efficient.